daviebadger/books/yaml/yaml.rst

 may be ambiguous, especially the ``NO`` variant.
 Did I mean Norway (alpha-2 country code) as a string or the false value?

-Despite that, there are still used popular YAML libraries, which support only the 1.1 version, and this behavior may surprise someone.
+Despite that, there are still some popular YAML libraries, which support only the 1.1 version, and this behavior may surprise someone.
 That is why it is reduced in the version 1.2 only to ``true`` or ``false``, like in JSON.